lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 During life cycle RMA transition, the software configured memory protection for both data and information partitions is ignored.
 Instead, the flash controller assumes a default accessibility setting that allows it to secure the chip and transition to RMA.

+#### Program Resolution

+Certain flash memories place restrictions on the program window.
+This means the flash accepts program beats only if all beats belong to the same address window.
+Typically, this boundary is nicely aligned (for example, 16 words, 32 words) and is related to how the flash memory amortizes the program operation over nearby words.

+To support this function, the flash controller errors back anytime the start of the program beat is in a different window from the end of the program beat.
+The valid program range is thus the valid program resolution for a particular memory.

+This information is not configurable but instead decided at design time and is exposed as a readable status.

 ### Flash Physical Controller